Power & Benefits of Spinel:

 A beautiful stone connected with new beginnings and rejuvenation.
 Spinel can be white, red, blue, violet, yellow, orange, green or brown.
 It's most popularly found in Red or Blue and throughout history, Red Spinel stones were often mistaken for Rubies.

-Emotional Energy Properties: Assists you in achieving your goals and feeling proud of your accomplishments.
+Assists you in achieving your goals and feeling proud of your accomplishments.
 Brings out your true personality and teaches you how to be more of yourself without fear of what others may think.
 Gives you strength in new beginnings and protects you from outside influences that may not be in your best interest.
-While there are slight variances in different colours, the base energies are consistent.
+While there are slight variances in different colors, the base energies are consistent.

-How to use it: Place each colour of Spinel on the corresponding chakra to balance and clear the chakras.
+Place each color of Spinel on the corresponding chakra to balance and clear the chakras.
 Wear in jewelry such as necklaces, earrings and bracelets.